submariner-io/submariner-website/src/content/contributing/lighthouse/_index.en.md

 The Lighthouse Agent code is located under the `pkg/agent` directory.
 The `Controller` is the main component that performs bi-directional syncing of Service and MultiClusterService resources.
 After making code changes, please refer to [building](../building_testing/#submariner-iolighthouse) and [testing](../building_testing/#common-build-and-testing-targets) to build and verify your changes.

-Running `make e2e` will create a 3-cluster deployment which you can use it manually verify changes if necessary.
+Running `make e2e` will create a 3-cluster deployment which you can use to manually verify changes if necessary.
 The Lighthouse Agent will be deployed in the `submariner-operator` namespace in each cluster.
 You can use `kubectl` commands to check the pod's logs and status.

 #### Contributing to Lighthouse Plugin

-The Lighthouse plugin code is located under the `plugin/lighthouse` directory and uses the structure as required by a standard code CoreDNS plugin.
+The Lighthouse plugin code is located under the `plugin/lighthouse` directory and uses the structure as required by a standard CoreDNS plugin.
-The plugin answers the DNS requests by using the info in multicluster service.
+The plugin answers DNS requests by using the MultiClusterService resources populated by the Lighthouse Agent.
 After making code changes, please refer to [building](../building_testing/#submariner-iolighthouse) and [testing](../building_testing/#common-build-and-testing-targets) to build and verify your changes.

 Similar to the agent, you can use the deployment created using `make e2e` to manually test and verify as well.
 The Lighthouse plugin will be running as a part of the CoreDNS in the `kube-system`